httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 similarly, UAs MUST apply HSTS {{!RFC6797}} if the host in the `report-uri` is a Known HSTS Host.

-Note that the report-uri need not necessarily be in the same Internet domain or web origin as the host being reported about.

 UAs SHOULD make their best effort to report Expect-CT failures to the `report-uri`, but they may fail to report in exceptional conditions.
 For example, if connecting to the `report-uri` itself incurs an Expect-CT failure